8 Hidden Hutong Cafes in Beijing A Must Visit Guide for 2026

 Away from crowded shopping streets and tourist cafés, hutong cafés invite you to slow down.
 Whether it’s sipping a hand-brewed coffee on a rooftop near a temple or sitting quietly in a leafy courtyard, visiting hutong cafés reveals a side of Beijing that feels personal and deeply local.

-Below are five hidden hutong cafés worth visiting if you want to explore Beijing beyond its landmarks.
+Below are seven hidden hutong cafés worth visiting if you want to explore Beijing beyond its landmarks.

 Hidden Hutong Cafes in Beijing Worth Visiting